HC: Civil Division (Uganda)

 November 2017

-Stay of execution denied where applicant failed to show substantial loss and children’s welfare prevailed.
+Stay of execution denied: applicant failed to prove substantial loss and children's welfare prevailed; application dismissed with costs.

-Civil procedure – Stay of execution pending appeal – Order 43 Rule 4(3) CPR; requirement to show substantial loss, no unreasonable delay, and security; welfare of children paramount in family property disputes; notice of appeal not automatically sufficient to stay execution.
+Civil Procedure — Stay of execution pending appeal — Order 43 Rule 4(3); requirements: prima facie appeal, substantial/irreparable loss, no unreasonable delay, security — Notice of appeal not alone sufficient — Welfare of children paramount in family property disputes — Caveat as protection of property interest

 30 November 2017